mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The following arguments are supported:

 - ``command``: Required document.
 The command to be executed.

+- ``commandName``: Required string.
+The name of the command to run.
+This is used by languages that are unable preserve the order of keys in the ``command`` argument when parsing YAML/JSON.

 - ``readConcern``: Optional document.
 See `commonOptions_readConcern`_.